Sterling317/Game/README.md

 # Game
-a simple game of plane dodged the bomb
+a simple game of plane dodge the bomb